 Comparing Employment Rates

 The majority of the private sector's workforce is self-employed or works for a pass-through entity.
 Considering that pass-through businesses earn a higher net income than C corporations, it makes sense that there are a greater number of pass-through entity employers.
 Census data in 2011 shows that pass-through businesses accounted for more than half (55.2 percent) of private sector employment.

 C corporations still contribute to employment in a major way, likely because they are so much larger than the average pass-through business.
 C corporations concentrate employment at large firms.
 For instance, in 2011, 72.3 percent (translating to 38 million people) of workers at C corporations were employed by firms with more than 500 employees.
 Meanwhile, 8.9 percent (or 4.7 million individuals) worked at firms with employee numbers between 100 and 500.

 Employment at pass-through businesses is distributed among a range of smaller firms.
-It’s important not to conflate pass-through entities with small businesses, as 33.6 percent of these count as self-employment or small firms hosting between 1 and 100 employees (at 38.7 percent).
+It's important not to conflate pass-through entities with small businesses, as 33.6 percent of these count as self-employment or small firms hosting between one and 100 employees.

-Pass-through employment in the U.S. varies by state, according to information from the Census Bureau.
+Most of the private sector workforce (in 48 states) is generated by pass-through businesses.
+Pass-through employment in the U.S. varies by state, according to information from the census bureau.
 More than 60 percent of business employment in eight states was generated by pass-through employment: Vermont (63.1 percent), Idaho (64 percent), Maine (62.4 percent), Montana (67.9 percent), Rhode Island (60.6 percent), Wyoming (61.8 percent), South Dakota (64.7 percent), and North Dakota (60.5 percent).
 Pass-through entities account for a large number of private sector payroll, as well.